webix-hub/docs/data/desktop/editing.md

 - **render()** - renders the editor;
 - **getInputNode()** - gets the input area object.

-For instance, this is how a biult-in text editor is made:
+For instance, this is how a built-in text editor is made:

 ~~~js
 webix.editors.myeditor = {